It’s the age old debate: is carpet better than wood flooring?

 Carpet: The Disadvantages

 Keeping carpets clean is harder work than hardwood flooring.
-Deep cleaning to remove stains and dirt isn’t done that frequently so they build up and can spoil the overall aesthetic of your room.
+Deep carpet cleaning to remove stains and dirt isn’t done that frequently so they build up and can spoil the overall aesthetic of your room.

 They also trap dust and if you don’t have the right kind of vacuum cleaner, can be hazardous for those with allergies and asthma.